allegro/blog/_posts/2021-05-11-1-task-2-solutions-spark-or-beam.md

         </td>
     </tr>
 </table>
-<strong>Summary</strong>: a solution is to minimize the ratio of missing test coverage and isolate classes responsible for I/O operations in external storages (GCP
+<strong>Summary</strong>: a solution is to minimize the ratio of missing test coverage and isolate classes responsible for I/O operations to external storages
-Storage and BigQuery) as much as possible.
-Another issue is to inject all this stuff into CI pipeline but this is completely another story.
-So, in both cases, it was a quite tedious process.
-To ensure there are no performance issues and jobs are not broken we run them on a dev environment using the production data which also took us a lot of time.
+(Google Storage and BigQuery) as much as possible.
+Big issue is to provide these dependencies while running tests inside CI pipeline but this is completely another story.
+In both cases, it is not trivial task.
+So, for the sake of simplicity we were ensuring there are no performance issues and jobs are not broken by running them on a dev environment using the production data which also took us a lot of time.

 ### Local run